 Belarus opposition figure detained when flight diverted

-A prominent opponent of Belarus’ authoritarian president has been arrested Sunday after the airliner in which he was traveling was diverted to the country after a bomb threat, in what the opposition is calling a hijacking operation by the government
+A founder of a messaging app channel that has been a key information conduit for opponents of Belarus' authoritarian president has been arrested after an airliner in which he was traveling on was diverted to Belarus because of a bomb threat

 KYIV, Ukraine -- A prominent opponent of Belarus' authoritarian president was arrested Sunday after the airliner in which he was traveling was diverted to the country after a bomb threat, in what the opposition is calling a hijacking operation by the government.

-The presidential press service said President Alexander Lukashenko personally ordered that a MiG-29 fighter jet accompany the Ryanair plane — carrying opposition figure Raman Pratasevich and traveling from Athens, Greece, to Vilnius, Lithuania — to the airport in the capital Minsk.
+The presidential press service said President Alexander Lukashenko personally ordered that a MiG-29 fighter jet accompany the Ryanair plane — traveling from Athens, Greece, to Vilnius, Lithuania — to the airport in the capital Minsk.

 Pratasevich, who had fled the country for Poland, faces charges that could carry a prison sentence of up to 15 years.